 Two meniscal cartilages (M) located inside of the joint are crescent-shaped pads that serve as cushions, provide stability to the joint, and help to push the nourishing joint fluid into the cartilage of the femur and tibia bones.
 Several other ligaments also hold the stifle together, however, infrequently rupture in dogs

 Cranial Cruciate ligament disease

-It may effect all breeds of the dogs but most common in Labrador retreivers, Rottweilers and Mastiffs of any age.
+- It may affect all breeds of the dogs but most common in Labrador retrievers, Rottweilers and Mastiffs of any age.

-The ligament may undergo progressive degeneration and partial tearing over a period of months, before it suddenly rupture during normal physical activity and show the symptoms of ccl rupture.
+- The ligament may undergo progressive degeneration and partial tearing over a period of months before it suddenly ruptures during normal physical activity and shows the symptoms of CCL rupture.

 Symptoms of CCL disease